FlorianGabelle/RBR-Pacenote-Lab/_pages/en/docs/steering_zones.md

 > ✅ Recommendation: Define your main zones (e.g., 6 to 1) up to around 160–180 degrees.

-Any steering input beyond the final zone will trigger the last assigned call.
+Any steering input beyond the final zone will trigger the last assigned pacenote.
 To handle this, add a catch-all zone at the end — usually labeled as a **hairpin**.

-You can review and fine-tune these calls later in **RBR Roadbook**, adjusting for square corners, hairpins, or acute hairpins.
+You can review and fine-tune these pacenotes later in **RBR Roadbook**, adjusting for square corners, hairpins, or acute hairpins.

 ---